saurabh21077/TV-Series-Recommendation-System/README.md

 - Created JSON files movie data and movie title.
 - Also collaborated in UI designs.
 - Integration of different developed module into one complete project.
+- Deployment of the project onto the server using gunicorn

 **YUKTI GOSWAMI**